-You are invited to submit a proposal to present at the National Indian Council on Aging’s (NICOA) 2020 American Indian Aging Conference.
-The conference will be held August 17-20, 2020 in Reno, Nevada at the Nugget Resort & Casino (1100 Nugget Avenue, Sparks, NV 89431).
+You are invited to submit a proposal to present at the National Indian Council on Aging’s (NICOA) 2020 American Indian Elders Conference.
+The conference will be held August 17-21, 2020 in Reno, Nevada at the Nugget Resort & Casino (1100 Nugget Avenue, Sparks, NV 89431).
+NICOA will be partnering with the 2020 National Title VI Training & Technical Assistance Conference, held at the same time and place.

 Reno has been called “the biggest little city in the world” and is often described as a small Las Vegas.
 Located in northwestern Nevada near the California state line, Reno is the second largest city in the state.